Drug and Alcohol Testing of Truck Driving Program Students 3.405

 The D.O.T. prohibits any student driver whose confirmatory test registers any detectable level but less than 0.04, from performing or from continuing to perform any safety-sensitive function for 24 hours.
-A student driver who, after providing an adequate breath specimen, has a confirmatory test, which registers any detectable level but less than 0.04, may be subject to additional action by the College, up to and including expulsion from the Truck Driver Program.
-A student driver who, after providing an adequate breath specimen, has a confirmatory test, which registers 0.04 or higher will be subject to immediate expulsion from the truck driver program.
+A student driver who, after providing an adequate breath specimen, has a confirmatory test, which registers any detectable level but less than 0.04, will be suspended from class for a minimum of 24 hours and may be subject to additional action by the Dean of Students and the College, up to and including expulsion from the Truck Driver Program.
+A student driver who, after providing an adequate breath specimen, has a confirmatory test, which registers 0.04 or higher will be subject to immediate expulsion from the Truck Driving Program.

-7. Reinstatement Procedure After A Positive Drug Test
+7. Reinstatement Procedure After A Positive Drug or Alcohol Test

-If you test positive for drug(s), refuse to test or have a verified adulterated or substituted test, the following procedure must be followed for reinstatement into the Truck Driving Program.
+If you test positive for drug(s) or alcohol reading of .04% or above, refuse to test, or have a verified adulterated or substituted test, the following procedure must be followed for reinstatement into the Truck Driving Program.

-- You will be provided a list of Substance Abuse Professionals (SAP) in the area.
+- The student will be provided a list of Substance Abuse Professionals (SAP) in the area.

-- You may not return until an evaluation by a SAP (at your expense) has been done and you have complied with the prescribed treatment and pass a return-to-duty test which must be provided to the Program Director.
+- The student may not return until an evaluation by an SAP (at student expense) has been done and the student has complied with the prescribed treatment and passed a return-to-duty test which must be provided to the Program Director.

 8. Drug Testing Methodology